mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 # Reimagining Data Insights for an Inclusive Future

 Data is the lifeblood of our digital age, driving decision-making across various industries and disciplines.
 But here's something to consider: what if you're blind?
 The way we typically present data - through infographics, maps, charts, and other visual formats - inherently favors those with good sight and above-average literacy levels.

-This exclusionary approach neglects those with visual impairment or cognitive disabilities.
-As designers and developers, it's high time we broaden our perspective and champion inclusivity.
+<blockquote class="accent"> This exclusionary approach neglects those with visual impairment or cognitive disabilities.
+As designers and developers, it's high time we broaden our perspective and champion inclusivity.</blockquote>

-## Moving Beyond Visual Bias
+## Stop the Visual Bias

 Let's start by redefining 'data visualizations'.
-While it emphasizes the visual interpretation of data, it often overlooks users who perceive data differently.
+While it emphasizes the visual interpretation of data, this term overlooks users who perceive data differently.
 I propose we shift to the term 'data insights', a more inclusive concept that caters to all users, regardless of their visual capability or cognitive abilities.

 ## Communication Over Medium